"We never intended to become breeders, rather we started with a single Bengal that we fell in love with"

 A Bengal cat sounded like the perfect pet.
 A cat that would be just as friendly and energetic as perhaps a dog, but without all of the extra responsibilities and maintenance that is required with owning a dog.

-He called the cattery that his sister had adopted her Bengal from, the award-winning Akeera Bengal, and met the kitten he would first adopt: "Kiki Sarabi."
+He called the cattery that his sister had adopted her Bengal from, and soon after met the kitten he would first adopt: "Kiki Sarabi."

 Kiki was the last of the litter to be adopted, and at 16 weeks old her brothers and sisters had already departed to their forever homes.

-When Kris and his children went to visit her at Akeera Bengal, they saw a beautiful brown Bengal with a rosette spotted coat and gorgeous hazel green eyes.
+When Kris and his children went to visit her, they saw a beautiful brown Bengal with a rosette spotted coat and gorgeous hazel green eyes.
 She was very shy and therefore was overlooked by all of the potential parents that had come to visit.

-Kris was especially skeptical because he wasn't interested in an anti-social "scaredy-cat", but Lidia from Akeera Bengals reassured him that if he were willing to put the time (and love-in), she would become his loyal companion.
+Kris was especially skeptical because he wasn't interested in an anti-social "scaredy-cat", but the breeder reassured him that if he were willing to put the time (and love-in), she would become his loyal companion.

 It was then that Kris noticed a particular spot on the left side of her coat.
 It was shaped like a heart.
 This was when Kris made his decision and knew that Kiki was to come home with them that day.